 Let’s say you are importing goods from a Chinese supplier.
 When they send you samples, you notice some errors and the quality doesn’t meet your expectations.
-This can make you nervous, bust since you want to avoid the huge costs of traveling to China and doing the inspection, you hire an third party inspection company like AQI Service.
+This can make you nervous, bust since you want to avoid the huge costs of travelling to China and doing the inspection, you hire a third party inspection company like AQI Service.

 The minimum that the agency can do is to perform a Final Random Inspection (FRI), a few days before the shipping is done.
 It is the right time to confirm the numbers and check that perfect sampling is done from the whole batch then inspect those samples.
 The inspector will give you the findings indicating if the requirements and quality are met.
 If not, the reports will show you where the mistakes were found.

-How Can You Set Up or Arrange Inspection in China &Asia?
+How Can You Set Up or Arrange an Inspection in China &Asia?

 Do you want to organise for quality inspection before your products are shipped from China & Asia?
 Here are some of the information that you need to provide to the inspection company.

 - Seller contact information including the factory address (if you don’t have then the agency will ask the supplier)